We may earn a commission if you make a purchase through the links on our website.

 Cons:

 As you can see, Nmap is an awesome tool and we have barely scratched the surface.
 You can perform different TCP/UDP scans, and even try to bypass firewalls that block port scanning attempts.
-Nmap is available on most operating systems including Windows, Mac, and Linux.
+Nmap is available on most operating systems including Windows, macOS, and Linux.

-Download Nmap/ZenMap from their official Site:
+Download Nmap/ZenMap from their official site: https://nmap.org/download.html

 5. Angry IP Scanner